 The stories themselves would make a heart rendering and compelling case.
 But we wanted more.
 We needed our readers to experience their power to alter the outcome of people’s lives and a community’s wellbeing by investing in these kinds of programs.

 Interactive Design: The Element that Transformed the Data into an Experience

 We planned to create a ‘choose your own ending’ book.
 Translating this concept, borrowed from the paperback section to a digital world would require creativity and flair.
 It turns out, we had just the right guy on our team.

 A navigational tool was introduced at the beginning of each of the narratives, putting the reader in charge of selecting an outcome for the story.
 Choosing for an early-intervention would transport the reader to an outcome where appropriate treatment and support initiates a journey to recovery.
 Choosing to continue a story, without intervention, revealed the much greater personal and social impact, of late intervention in mental illness.

 Since commissioners carry the responsibility of improving their communities' health outcomes with a limited budget, we needed to illustrate both the cost efficiency and efficacy of an early-intervention approach.
-While the three tales would tell the story of the emotional and social impact of late-interventions, Brian illustrated the financial implications by placing micro-infographics at the end of each story.
+While the three tales would tell the story of the emotional and social impact of

 Creating an emotionally compelling and data-based narrative is one thing, but how do you convince your audience to download the offer in the first place?
 Brian sourced evocative imagery to illustrate the pages of the book, the cover, and to accompany promotional messaging.